How to Write a Scholarship Essay

 v.
 Filling in some of the missing parts.

-Ensure that you catch the attention of your readers by using interesting facts and statistics about a particular subject matter.
-A hook for your readers at the beginning of your scholarship essay will arouse some interest in them to look at the other sections of your work.
+Ensure that you catch your readers' attention by using interesting facts and statistics about a particular subject matter.
+At the beginning of your scholarship essay, a hook for your readers will arouse some interest in them.

 vi.
 Rewrite and revise the essay.

 You can do this as many times as possible.
 You can revise and rewrite the essay a few days after completing the final draft.
 Do some editing to your work and eliminate any grammatical or syntax errors that may be present.
-If you find many errors, it is recommendable to write a new draft for your work as this may even lead to incorporation of new and better ideas.
-The main focus in your scholarship essay should be to enable the members of the scholarship to understand your personality.
+If you find any errors, it is recommendable to write a new draft for your work as this may even lead to the incorporation of new and better ideas.
+Your scholarship essay's main focus should be to enable the members of the scholarship to understand your personality.
 Make sure that the content of your drafts does not exhibit arrogance or pride when highlighting your achievements.

 vii.
 Seek proofreading help from somebody else.

-Get in touch with a person who is conversant with scholarship essays and request them to look at your work and help you to make it better.
+Get in touch with a conversant person with scholarship essays and request them to look at your work and help you make it better.

 viii.
 Refine the final draft.

-Review your work again and make sure that it is according to the required structure and compliance with grammatical rules.
+Review your work again and ensure that it is according to the required structure and compliance with grammatical rules.